aabalke/guac/readme.md

-# 🥑 Guac GBA/GBC/DMG Emulator
+# 🥑 guac: GBA, GBC, DMG Emulator

 Guac is an Emulator written in golang for Gameboy, Gameboy Color and Gameboy Advance handheld consoles.

 # Installation / Building

-Releases precompiled binaries are available.
-However, you can build using:
+See Releases for Windows and Linux precompiled binaries.

+Building from source is possible with golang > 1.24.5, using:

 ```
-go build -ldflags="-H=windowsgui"
+go build .
 ```

 # Getting Started

+In both command line and console mode, save files are placed in the same directory as the rom file (ex. "harvest_moon.gba", "harvest_moon.gba.save")

 ## Command line